ergoplatform/website/content/en/blog/2021-06-10-building-ergo-developer-tools.md

 With Ergo’s recent developments like oracle pools, the AgeUSD protocol, NFTAuctionhouse and ErgoDEX, we would like to share what tools you can use as a developer to start building Ergo.
 If you’re a front-end or back-end developer and looking for ways to start coding then this article is for you.

-Welcome To Smart Money
+**Welcome To Smart Money**

-Ergo Blockchain is a financial smart contract platform that is built on the UTXO model.
+Ergo Blockchain is a financial smart contract platform that is built on an extended version of the UTXO model.
 Its language, “ErgoScript,” is a rich language that supports Multi-Stage Contracts based on Scala.
 Even if you don’t know Scala, you can get used to it easily by checking [ErgoTree](https://ergoplatform.org/docs/ErgoTree.pdf) to understand the logic behind it.

 The first thing you can do to navigate around the Ergo Ecosystem is to go to the [main page](https://ergoplatform.org/en/) and click the “Developers” button on the top bar and scroll to “Contribute to Ergo”.